 Supplementary survey requirements

 Classification societies may also impose Conditions of Class based on supplementary survey requirements.
 These requirements may arise from changes in maritime industry standards, new regulations, or specific findings during a vessel inspection.
 Surveyors must consider the technical implications of any deficiency on the ship's operational needs before deciding on corrective action.
-All Conditions of Class should be quoted in Interim Certificates and the appropriate section of the Survey Report.
+All Conditions of Class should be stated clearly in Interim Certificates and the appropriate section of the Survey Report.

 Temporary repairs